Matt Dillon

 Matt Dillon in the series 'Wayward Pines'

-In 2018, the thriller "The House That Jack Built" (2018) by Lars von Trier was released, another master with whom Dillon had the chance to collaborate.
+In 2018, the thriller "The House That Jack Built" (2018) by Lars von Trier was released, giving Dillon the opportunity to work with another acclaimed auteur.
 Matt played a serial killer who "built" a house from the bodies of his victims.

 Matt Dillon Discusses The House That Jack Built